prl-mushr/mushr-website/content/tutorials/realsense.md

 Power on the Jetson, and SSH into the car, like in the [first_steps](/tutorials/first_steps/) tutorial.
 Do this in three separate terminal windows.
 If you're familiar with tools like tmux or GNU Screen, feel free to use those, but they are outside the scope of the tutorial.

 ## ROS Setup
-Now that you're connected to the car, let's launch ROS.
+Now that you're connected to the car, source the workspace.

 {{< highlight bash >}}
-$ roscore
+$ source ~/colcon_ws/install/setup.bash
 {{< / highlight >}}

 Normally, we would launch tele-op here in order to be able to drive the car around, but let's try launching just the camera.

 ## Launching the Intel RealSense Camera
-First, navigate to the directory containing the `realsense2` package for ROS.

-{{< highlight bash >}}
-$ cd ~/catkin_ws/src/realsense2/realsense2_camera/launch/
-{{< / highlight >}}

-Here, you can now launch the camera by running the launchfile.
 Ensure your RealSense camera is connected to the Jetson's USB port.
 You can verify this with the `lsusb` command.
+Then launch the camera driver:

 {{< highlight bash >}}
-$ roslaunch rs_camera.launch
+$ ros2 launch realsense2_camera rs_launch.py
 {{< / highlight >}}

-If you get an error along the lines of `failed to find nodelet to unload` try reconnecting the camera to the Jetson and running the command again.
+If the camera fails to start, try reconnecting it to the Jetson and running the command again.

 {{< highlight bash >}}
-$ rostopic list
+$ ros2 topic list
 {{< / highlight >}}

 Run the above command, and you should be able to see the topics for the camera, like this: